-Your next stop along the Golden Circle route is in the small town of Geysir.
-It’s called the Geysir Geothermal Area and it is a small but incredibly active area where you’ll get to see bubbling hot springs, boiling mud pits, and even a very active geysir.
+Your next stop along Iceland’s Golden Circle route is in the small town of Geysir.
+Named the Geysir Geothermal Area, it is a small but incredibly active area.
+You’ll get to see bubbling hot springs, boiling mud pits, and even a very active geyser.

-From the free parking lot you’ll enter the Geothermal Area (donations are appreciated but not required) and follow a dirt path around the active areas.
-The path will take you past the geysirs and up to a lookout point where you’ll get a view of the entire area.
+From the free parking lot, you’ll enter the Geothermal Area (donations are appreciated but not required) and follow a dirt path around the active areas.
+The path will take you past the geysers and up to a lookout point where you’ll get a view of the entire area.
 But beware that the path to the top is very muddy so wear proper footwear.

-The largest geysir here, aptly named “Geysir” once had water spouts that reached 550 feet in the air!
-Unfortunately it’s been dormant for years but you will be able to witness the other geysir erupt during your visit.
+The largest geyser here, aptly named “Geysir” once had water spouts that reached 550 feet in the air!
+Unfortunately, it’s been dormant for years but you will be able to witness the other geyser erupt during your visit.
 Strokkur has smaller spouts, just reaching 50-65 feet in the air, but it erupts every few minutes.
 You’ll likely see groups of photographers waiting around its edges to capture a photo of an eruption.